National Defence University of Malaysia

-The university is Malaysia's first catering to the needs and development of the Malaysian Armed Forces.
+Established in 1995 as the Malaysian Armed Forces Academy (Akademi Tentera Malaysia) before upgraded into university status and assumed its present name in 2006, the university is Malaysia's first catering to the needs and development of the Malaysian Armed Forces.
 There are around 2,700 undergraduate students, with over 890 of them Officer Cadets that undergo four to five years of training.

 History

-UPNM was originally Akademi Tentera Malaysia (ATMA), or the Malaysian Armed Forces Academy, which was established on 1 June 1995.
+UPNM was originally Akademi Tentera Malaysia (ATMA), or the Malaysian Armed Forces Academy, which was established on 8 March 1995 and began operations on 1 June.
 It was an organisation that offered bachelor's degrees in the fields of engineering, sciences and managements, with military training.

 The bachelor's degree courses were accredited and awarded by Universiti Teknologi Malaysia in the beginning.
 The lecturers came from within the armed forces, some hired by the academy and the rest deputised by UTM.

+2000s

 On 10 November 2006, ATMA was upgraded to university status creating the current UPNM.
 The establishment of the university was announced by the Prime Minister Datuk Seri Abdullah Ahmad Badawi during the Budget 2007 reading in the Malaysian Parliament.
 The setting up of the university cost RM 500 million and was fully borne by the Government of Malaysia.

 The university's first intake of students was for the 2007/2008 session.

+2010s

+On 1 June 2017, the university was embroiled in a controversy following the murder case of 20-year-old military cadet officer Zulfarhan Osman Zulkarnain who succumbed from grave injuries by bullying of several other dormmates.